sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 **Duration**: 30 minutes

-In this exercise, you will connect to the Azure Kubernetes Service cluster you created before the hands-on lab and deploy the Docker application to the cluster using Kubernetes.
+In this exercise, you will connect to the Azure Kubernetes Service cluster you created before the hands-on lab and deploy the containerized application to the cluster.

 ### Task 1: Tunnel into the Azure Kubernetes Service cluster